thirtythreeforty/neolink/docs/unix_service.md

 We will create a systemd service.
 This service will need to point to our files for using neolink and also instruct it to start with our unprivileged user.

-Create a file here `/etc/systemd/system/neolink.service` with the following contents:
+Create a file here `/etc/systemd/system/neolink.service` with the following contents (you will need admin privileges to write to this location):

 ```
 [Install]